Girnar: Geology

 Mount Girnar is a major igneous plutonic complex which intruded into the basalts towards the close of the Deccan Trap period.
 The rock types identified in this complex are gabbros (tholeiitic and alkalic), diorites, lamprophyres, alkali-syenites and rhyolites.
 The parent gabbroic magma is shown to have given rise in sequence to diorites, lamprophyres and alkali-syenites.
-The rhyolite, though earlier considered a product of differentiation, is now believed to be an independent magma without any genetic link with the gabbro and its variants.
+The rhyolite, though previously considered as a product of differentiation, is now believed to be an independent magma without any genetic link with the gabbro and its variants.

 History

+Girnar was an important mountain that has been a sacred place for Jains since centuries.

+In the 7th century, the Chinese traveler Hsuan-tsang mentioned Girnar as a place of "supernatural monks".
+On the southern side of the mountain, there are Jain temples that were built in the 13th century.